Blasphemy in Nigeria

 The Federal Republic of Nigeria operates two court systems.
-Both systems can punish blasphemy.
-The Constitution provides a customary (secular) system and a system that incorporates Sharia.
+Both systems can punish blasphemy (an insult that shows contempt, disrespect or lack of reverence concerning a deity, an object considered sacred or something considered inviolable).
+The Constitution provides a customary (irreligious) system and a system that incorporates Sharia.
 The customary system prohibits blasphemy by section 204 of Nigeria's Criminal Code.

 Laws

 Section 204 of Nigeria's Criminal Code is entitled "insult to religion".
 The section states: